Bob Dylan World Tour 1966

-The Bob Dylan World Tour 1966 was a concert tour undertaken by American musician Bob Dylan, from February to May 1966.
+The Bob Dylan World Tour 1966 was a concert tour undertaken by the American musician Bob Dylan, from February to May 1966.
 Dylan's 1966 World Tour was notable as the first tour where Dylan employed an electric band backing him, following him "going electric" at the 1965 Newport Folk Festival.
-The musicians Dylan employed as his backing band were known as The Hawks, who later became famous as The Band.
+The musicians Dylan employed as his backing band were known as the Hawks, who later became famous as the Band.

 Photographer Barry Feinstein (who had shot the cover of Dylan's album The Times They Are a-Changin’ in 1964) accompanied Dylan on the UK leg of the tour at the musician's behest to document the tour, both onstage and off.

 The 1966 tour was also filmed by director D. A. Pennebaker, and the film was edited by Dylan and Howard Alk to produce a little-seen film, Eat the Document, an anarchic account of the tour.
 Drummer Mickey Jones also filmed the tour with an 8mm home movie camera.

 Many of the 1966 tour concerts were audio recorded by Columbia Records.
 These recordings produced two official albums: The Bootleg Series Vol. 4: Bob Dylan Live 1966, The "Royal Albert Hall" Concert, which was actually recorded at the Manchester Free Trade Hall and in 2016, The Real Royal Albert Hall Concert, as well as The 1966 Live Recordings, a 36 CD box set of every recorded concert from the 1966 tour.
 There are also many unofficial bootleg recordings of the tour.